jmalva/AddressBookManager/README.md

 # Description

-Address controller complete with CRUD & a full-text search was implemented.
+The address controller is fully implemented complete with CRUD & a full-text search.
 This controller uses a redis instance as the database.
 The front-end is built with `next.js` and uses `Tailwind CSS` as it's utility library.

 **Requirements**